lucabriguglia/OpenCQRS/docs/Command-Sequence.md

 Next, as you would have done normally create the handlers for your commands.
 The only difference is that the handlers need to implement the **ISequenceCommandHandlerAsync<>** interface.
 The _HandlerAsync_ of this interface accepts an extra parameter which is a _CommandResponse_.
-Kledex will pass automatically the command response of the previous command in the sequence.
+OpenCQRS will pass automatically the command response of the previous command in the sequence.
 For the first handler it would obviously be null.

 First command handler: